Ntopo1/Network-Configuration---CCNA-Recap/README.md

 <p align="center">
 <img src="https://i.imgur.com/hlxsoWA.png" height="80%" width="80%" alt="v10a2"/>
 </p><br/>
-These commands do the same thing as step 12 but for the PCs subnet.
-The standby group is changed to standby group 2 to allow VLAN separation, redundancy, and failover.
-This also allows for a separate VIP to be assigned just for this specific VLAN.
-Separating each VLAN into its own standby groups allows network traffic to still flow if there is a misconfiguration or failure in one VLAN because each VLAN will have its traffic sent separately from each other VLAN.
+<p align="left">These commands perform the same functions as step 12 but for the PCs' subnet.
+The standby group is changed to standby group 2 to enable VLAN separation, redundancy, and failover.
+This setup also allows for a separate VIP to be assigned specifically for this VLAN.
+Separating each VLAN into its own standby group ensures that network traffic can continue to flow even if there is a misconfiguration or failure in one VLAN, as each VLAN’s traffic is handled independently of the others.</p>
 <br/>
 <br/>
 <h4>Step 14.
-Configure HSRPv2 group 3 for Office A’s Phones subnet (VLAN 20).
-Make DSW-A2 the Active router by increasing its priority to 5 above the default, and enable preemption on DSW-A2.</h4>
+Configure HSRPv2 group 3 for Office A’s Phones subnet (VLAN 20). </h4>
+ Make DSW-A2 the Active router by increasing its priority to 5 above the default, and enable preemption on DSW-A2.<br/>

 - <b>Subnet: 10.2.0.0/24</b>
 - <b>VIP: 10.2.0.1</b>